Breast Reconstruction Surgery in Boca Raton & Fort Lauderdale, FL

 A breast reconstruction can be performed in a multitude of ways.
 These ways include breast implants, using your own tissue to rebuild the breast, or a combination of both tissue and implants.
 Even lumpectomies can be reconstructed if the amount of breast tissue to be removed is large enough.

 Understanding what your options are is the first step towards a reconstruction.
-To schedule a consultation to discuss your options with board-certified plastic surgeon Schedule a Consultation Today , please call 561-886-1000.
+To schedule a consultation to discuss your breast surgery options with board-certified plastic surgeon Dr. David Bogue, please call 561-886-1000.
+Our office sees patients from Boca Raton, Fort Lauderdale, and the surrounding areas in Florida.

 "Dr. Bogue – Hello!
 It's been a while now, but I can't help finding myself being 'extra' grateful each year as Breast Cancer Awareness month gets underway.
 Thanks so much for being such an awesome, talented, compassionate, and kind surgeon, and for putting me 'back together' after cancer, and making me feel beautiful again!"